 Serendipity area: there is a huge choice of accommodation from dorms to private rooms.
 The Tired Gecko on Serendipity Road offers new double private rooms with A/C, hot water and TV for as little as $15.
 Have seen a few accommodation here around the same price but this one offered the best quality/price.

 WHERE TO EAT

-Lots of choice even if for my personal taste the quality of food here is not as good as in other places I have visited, for example like in Siem Reap.
+Lots of choices even if for my personal taste the quality of food here is not as good as in other places I have visited, for example, like in Siem Reap.

 The local food market in Market Street (Makara Street) just off the Golden Lion traffic circle, is almost dormant during the hot daytime hours and it becomes alive from sunset till late at night.
 Here you can find reasonably priced local food such as fried noodles and rice, rice and noodle soup, and all sorts of unusual Cambodian delicacies such as fried frogs and bugs!
 It is definitely worth trying.
 It is always busy with locals but also few foreigners can be spotted.

-Another favourite activity here is scuba diving or snorkeling.
-This is not one of the best places where I dived but a visit to the local underwater world is definitely a must.
-A day out on the boat will keep you cool from the scorching heath of mainland.
+Another favourite activity here is scuba diving or snorkelling.
+This is not one of the best places where I scuba dived but a visit to the local underwater world is definitely a must.
+A day out on the boat will keep you cool from the scorching heat of mainland.

 The reefs of Cambodia are a little underestimated, you can find pretty cool fish and huge barrel sponges.
-Lots of nudibranch, puffer fish, scorpion fish, yellow tale barracudas and jacks, just to name a few.
+Lots of nudibranchs, puffer fish, scorpionfish, yellow tail barracudas and jacks, just to name a few.
 Visibility could be a little sketchy.
 It is a great place to learn to dive due to shallow depths and lack of currents.